-The largest of the thrushes we have in the UK, the presence of a Mistle Thrush often becomes apparent when it blasts out its loud and somewhat tuneless song of fluted whistles from a high perch.
-It is a fairly striking bird, with a speckled breast, pale back and distinct half-circle marking which starts behind the eye.
-Aggressive and dominant, the species is renowned for protecting a source of berries – e.g. on a holly tree – from other birds in the winter months.
+The largest of the thrushes we have in the UK, the presence of a Mistle thrush often becomes apparent when it blasts out its loud and somewhat tuneless song of fluted whistles from a high perch.
+The Mistle thrush is a fairly striking bird, with a speckled breast, pale back and distinct half-circle marking which starts behind the eye.
+Male and female Mistle thrushes look the same, with juveniles very similar to adults but with paler plumage on their upperparts.
+Aggressive and dominant, Mistle thrushes are renowned for protecting a source of berries – e.g. on a holly tree – from other birds in the winter months.

 00:00 / 00:00

-The Mistle Thrush is one of our earliest breeding songbirds, with eggs sometimes laid as early as February.
-The nest is built in the fork of a tree or bush, and consists of grass, plant stems, roots and moss, and held together with mud.
-It is built by the female alone who also takes full responsibility for brooding the clutch of 4-5 eggs.
+The Mistle thrush is one of our earliest breeding songbirds, with eggs sometimes laid as early as February.
+The nest of the Mistle thrush is built in the fork of a tree or bush, and consists of grass, plant stems, roots and moss, and held together with mud.
+It is built by the female Mistle thrush alone which also takes full responsibility for brooding the clutch of 4-5 eggs.
 Two broods per year are usual, with both parents feeding the young.

-The UK population has suffered a serious decline since the mid-1970s, with the species now listed as red status.
+The UK population of the Mistle thrush has suffered a serious decline since the mid-1970s, with the species now listed as red status.
 Two possible, and linked, reasons are cited for the decline: Decreased juvenile survival rates and modern farming methods meaning less food.

-The Mistle Thrush is often seen on the ground, where it keeps its body fairly upright and hops to move forward.
-Outside of the breeding season it will often form small flocks which may total up to 20 birds or even more.
-However and in contrast to this, individual birds can be fiercely protective of a single source of berries – e.g. a lone holly tree – and fend off both other Mistle Thrushes and other species such as Fieldfares after the same food.
+The Mistle thrush is often seen on the ground, where it keeps its body fairly upright and hops to move forward.
+Outside of the breeding season, Mistle thrushes will often form small flocks which may total up to 20 birds or even more.
+However and in contrast to this, individual birds can be fiercely protective of a single source of berries – e.g. a lone holly tree – and fend off both other Mistle Thrushes and other species of thrush such as Blackbird and Fieldfare which after the same food.

-In the breeding season and summer months, the main food is invertebrates and in particular earthworms, slugs and snails.
-Occasionally, nestlings of other songbirds are taken and fed to the Mistle Thrush’s young.
-In the autumn and winter months, berries become a significant food type, with holly, yew, ivy, rowan and mistletoe all being eaten – the latter being where the species is believed to have derived its name from.
-Fallen fruit will also be eaten, and apples left on the ground in cold weather are often a good way to attract the species to gardens.
+In the breeding season and summer months, the main food of the Mistle thrush is invertebrates and in particular earthworms, slugs and snails.
+In the autumn and winter months, berries become a significant food type, with holly, hawthorn, yew, ivy, rowan and mistletoe all being eaten – the latter being where the species derives its name from.
+Fallen fruit will also be eaten, and apples left on the ground in cold weather are often a good way to attract Mistle thrushes to gardens.

 Frequently Asked Questions